 To ensure you keep on top of your banking, we have a full range of free tools to help you both in and out of home.

 For example, we have cash machines that talk to you via a headphone plug or if you’re struggling to see the screen at home in front of you, you can change your settings to make it easy to read.

 With hearing difficulties, our live chat service – available in our app and online banking might be a helpful option, and all of our branches are equipped with induction loops to support our thousands of customers who use hearing aids.
 Or, with physical difficulties such as pushing small buttons, you can order a larger PINsentry for security when online.
 You can find out more about all the tools available at https://www.barclays.co.uk/accessibility/

 And don’t forget, if you’re able to fully use your mobile phone, our app is packed with features to make your life easier.
-These include being able to ask for a temporary card freeze (if you think you’ve forgotten where you’ve left it, say) request a PIN reminder, and cashback when shopping too.
+These include being able to ask for a temporary card freeze (if you think you’ve forgotten where you’ve left it, say) or requesting a PIN reminder.
 You can also phone our call centre with just a few taps of your smartphone.

 What if something happened to my partner tomorrow?